shadow0x59/cream/README.md

 > The difference between MapTo and AutoMap is that MapTo allows us to specify the name of the field whilst AutoMap will take the name of the decorated attribute.

 We can see that we can also serialize getters.
 This allows us to compute dynamically stuff when the object is serializable.
 Also, `this` correctly points to the correct object.

+It is also possible for us to transform data before it being serialized!

+> Transform will not affect the transformed data
+> Multiple transforms can be applied, just know that they are applied in a bottom-up approach

 Now we want to use our custom data.
 As before let's reuse the last example as a base: